MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-and-log-on-to-an-instance-of-outlook.md

 - csharp
 ---

-# How to: Get and Log On to an Instance of Outlook
+# Get and Log On to an Instance of Outlook

 This topic shows how to obtain an [Application](https://msdn.microsoft.com/en-us/library/bb646615\(v=office.15\)) object that represents an active instance of Microsoft Outlook, if there is one running on the local computer, or to create a new instance of Outlook, log on to the default profile, and return that instance of Outlook.